vigneshsankariyer1234567890/tp/docs/UserGuide.md

 our tags are very flexible: They can be single words, or a category.
 So for example, you can tag a contact with "friend", or tag a contact with the category "status: not answering", etc. It's up to you!

 Do note that there is a special category of tag, which is the **completion status**.
 This tag cannot be added, edited or removed by the `tag` command or the `tagrm` command, and is only changeable using the `done` command.
 Please refer to [Marking a contact as completed](#marking-a-contact-as-completed-done).

 When tagging a contact, you can specify the **name** and **value** of the tag.
-The **name** is manadatory, but the **value** is optional.
+The **name** is mandatory, but the **value** is optional.
 To specify which contact to be tagged, use the index of the contact.
 If you don't know what the index is, refer to [Finding the index](#finding-the-index).

 Take note that contacts cannot have tags with duplicate names.
 So, if you have a contact that is already tagged, and you decide to tag it again with the same **name** but different **value**, the new **value** will replace the old one!
 For example, if a contact tagged with `Friend: good`, and is then tagged using another tag with the **name** "Friend" and the **value** "close", the pre-existing tag will be updated from `Friend: good` to `Friend: close`.

 Finally, there is an additional parameter that is only available to supervisors.
 When you add a `-s` at the end of your tagging command, it will make sure that only supervisors are able to edit or remove that tag!

 Format:`tag INDEX -n TAGNAME [-v VALUE] [-s]`